switchboard-xyz/switchboard-v2-example/README.md

 OPTIONS
-  --authorityKeypair  filesystem path of keypair that will have authority of new accounts
+  --authorityKeypair  filesystem path of keypair that will have authority of new accounts -f, --force       overwrite any outputted files

 EXAMPLE
   $ sbv2-example create-personal-queue sample.definition.queue.json secrets/schema.queue.json
 ```

 ## Add Aggregator to Personal Queue

+Add an aggregator to an oracle queue you are the authority for.

 ```
 USAGE